Primary navigation

 which codex || echo "codex not found"

-If the binary is not found, try installing by following the instructions earlier in this guide.
+If the binary isn’t found, install it by following the instructions above.